Gianatmaja/Gianatmaja/README.md

 ## About Me:
 - 🔭 I focus in data science, machine learning, and business analytics.
 - 💼 I have over 2 years of experience as a data & analytics consultant where I supported MLOps implementation, data automation, data management, and digital transformation projects.
-- 🎓 I studied actuarial science in Heriot-Watt University, under the School of Mathematical & Computer Sciences, and am currently doing a master's in business analytics at Nanyang Business School, at the Nanyang Technological University.
+- 🎓 I studied Actuarial Science in Heriot-Watt University, under the School of Mathematical & Computer Sciences, and am currently doing a Master's in Business Analytics at Nanyang Business School, at the Nanyang Technological University.

 ## Competencies: